Jerry Lester: Early life

-Lester was born in Chicago in 1910.
+Lester was born in Chicago, Illinois.
 His father was a music critic.
 As a youth, Lester competed in dance contests and performed in various venues.
 Following his graduation from Northwestern University, he performed nationally in music halls and nightclubs, going on to appear in vaudeville, several Broadway musicals including Beat the Band and Jackpot, and Hollywood films in the 1940s, as well as being a performer on radio.

 Career

 A CBS radio program starring Lester debuted on July 25, 1943.
 In 1950, he became host of Cavalcade of Stars on the DuMont Television Network, replacing Jack Carter.
 After viewers phoned in their appreciation for Lester's guest appearance on an early television talk show, NBC president Pat Weaver invited Lester to be one of the hosts of Broadway Open House, a planned late-night show whose host, Don Hornsby, was stricken with poliomyelitis and died two weeks before the show was scheduled to premiere.
 Lester quit Cavalcade of Stars and Jackie Gleason was hired as his replacement; the show was soon renamed The Jackie Gleason Show.

 Broadway Open House went on the air in May 1950 with Lester hosting three nights a week and Morey Amsterdam hosting two nights, but Lester soon became the show's sole emcee.
-The program introduced and made stars of Steve Allen, Jack Paar and Johnny Carson, all of whom would go on to host the Tonight Show.
+The program introduced and made stars of Steve Allen, Jack Paar and Johnny Carson, all of whom later hosted the Tonight Show.
 It also made a star of cast member Dagmar, who became such a sensation that she overshadowed Lester, leading him to walk off the show in May 1951.

 In 1952, he appeared frequently as a panelist on the ABC-TV game show The Name's the Same.

 Lester was host of The Jerry Lester Show, an afternoon program on ABC-TV in 1953.
 Later in the 1950s, Lester appeared as a regular on the game show Pantomime Quiz, and variety shows such as Saturday Night Dance Party.

 In 1959, he moved to Los Angeles and became host of a local late-night comedy and musical variety show on KTTV.

 Lester returned to prominence in theatre in the 1960s, appearing in the lead role of slave Pseudolus in the road production of A Funny Thing Happened on the Way to the Forum, subsequently replacing Zero Mostel on Broadway, and playing Seabee in the 1969 production of South Pacific.